 The chart above shows Noble Drilling (NE) with four trendlines.
 The Bearish Resistance Line extended through 2008 and was broken in early 2009 (red 2).
 At this point, the Bearish Resistance Line ended and a Bullish Support Line was drawn from the low.
 This line extended the rest of the year and was broken in April 2010 (between red 4 and red 5).
 A new Bearish Resistance Line was then drawn from the high and remained until the October 2010 break (red A).

 In general, an uptrend is present when prices are above the Bullish Support Line.
-This line extends up at a 45 degree angle to insure a certain rate of ascent.
+This line extends up at a 45-degree angle to ensure a certain rate of ascent.
 Sideways price action or a slower rate of ascent will lead to a trendline break.
 According to P&F theory, bullish signals should be taken when above this trendline and bearish signals should be ignored.
 This is trading in the direction of the bigger trend.

 The chart above shows Agilent (A) with a blue Bullish Support Line.
 There were at least three bullish signals above this trendline.
 There were two Triple Top Breakouts in 2009 and then a Bearish Signal Reversed Breakout at end of 2010.
 The red “A” on the chart marks the Double Top Breakout that confirms the Bearish Signal Reversed pattern.
 This red “A” also marks the month of October.

 A downtrend is present when prices remain below the Bearish Resistance Line.
 This line extends down at a 135-degree angle, which is just a 45-degree angle turned upside down (180 - 45 = 135).
 This angle requires a certain rate of descent.
 Sideways price action or a slower decline would lead to a trendline break.
 According to P&F theory, bearish signals are preferred when below the Bearish Resistance Line.
 Bullish signals should be ignored or used to take profits on short positions.